r-scheele/policy-editor-documentation/docs/api.md

 ## Repository Management

+This section is only needed by the front-end application to select which repo to use for their policy, which would be list as a dropdown menu.

 GET `/user/repo/github` <br />
 GET `/user/repo/gitlab`

-Allows the user select the repository they want to use for their policies.
 The response will be a list of all the repositories that the user has access to.
 If the access token supplied is from Gitlab, the response will be a list of all the repositories that the user has access to on Gitlab, and vice versa.

+If the API is used directly, the repository to used for writing the policy is supplied as a url in the request body.

 ## Database Operations